Beef shepherd’s pie is on the menu tonight! This meal will hit the spot and give you a taste of Irish tradition.

 What Is Shepherd’s Pie?

-With so many variations, these days, Shepherd’s pie takes on many forms.
+Firstly, with so many variations, these days, Shepherd’s pie takes on many forms.

-However, a traditional recipe would consist of minced lamb or minced mutton, or beef that is cooked with gravy or sauce, onions, and even peas, carrots, and other vegetables.
+However, generally a traditional recipe would consist of minced lamb or minced mutton, or beef that is cooked with gravy or sauce, onions, and even peas, carrots, and other vegetables.

 That’s the basics of the traditional recipe.